About The Arizona Musicfest Scholarship

 The Juilliard School, 2018-2022

 Oboist Alexander Mayer was born in 2001 and grew up in Phoenix, Arizona.
-He began his musical journey at age 3 on violin, and picked up the oboe in 2013; he has gone on to receive numerous honors and awards.
+He began his musical journey at age 3 on violin and picked up the oboe in 2013; he went on to receive numerous honors and awards.
 Alexander started taking lessons from Nikolaus Flickinger in 7th grade, and later began studying with Martin Schuring.
-He was a member of the Phoenix Youth Symphony for 5 years, and attended Arizona School for the Arts starting in 2016.
-He has performed and competed with multiple chamber groups, and has won several solo competitions over the past few years, including the Arizona Musicfest Competitions in 2017 and 2018.
-After graduating from high school in Summer 2018, Alexander was a member of the National Youth Orchestra of the United States of America, chosen to perform in Carnegie Hall and tour Asia representing the country.
-He is currently attending his second year at The Juilliard School studying with Nathan Hughes.
+He was a member of the Phoenix Youth Symphony for 5 years and attended Arizona School for the Arts beginning in 2016.

 Claire Thai